-Why are the Dutch called ‘Dutch’: The British are to blame
+Why are the Dutch called the Dutch: The British are to blame

 What do you think about the word’s origin?
-Were you surprised to find out why the Dutch are called Dutch?
+Were you surprised to find out the reasoning behind it?
 Let us know in the comments below!

 Here’s more about how this odd name choice came about: